Anomalous couplings in Higgs-boson pair production at approximate NNLO QCD: Conclusions

 \section{Conclusions}

-We have presented a combination of NLO predictions with full top quark mass dependence with approximate NNLO corrections for Higgs boson pair production in gluon fusion.
+We have presented a combination of NLO predictions with full top-quark mass dependence with approximate NNLO corrections for Higgs-boson pair production in gluon fusion.
 Anomalous couplings are included in the framework of an Effective Field Theory where the dominant operators contributing to this process are parametrised by five anomalous couplings, $\chhh, \ct, \ctt, \cg$ and $\cgg$.
-Our combination, which we call \nnloapp, is based on an additive approach of the full NLO corrections and the NNLO corrections in the heavy top limit improved by inserting LO form factors with full top quark mass dependence.
+Our combination, which we call \nnloapp, is based on an additive approach of the full NLO corrections and the NNLO corrections in the heavy top limit improved by inserting LO form factors with full top-quark mass dependence.

 We have given \nnloapp{} results including scale uncertainties at $\sqrt{s}=14$\,TeV at seven benchmark points, for the total cross section as well as for the $\mhh$ distribution.
 We observe a strong reduction of the scale uncertainties compared to the NLO case, by a factor of 2--3, depending on the benchmark point.
-The differential results also show shape distortions at \nnloapp{} for some of the benchmark points, in particular close to the Higgs boson pair production threshold.
+The differential results also show shape distortions at \nnloapp{} for some of the benchmark points, in particular close to the Higgs-boson pair production threshold.

 Parametrising the cross section in terms of all possible coupling combinations leads to 25 coupling coefficients $a_i$, of which two combinations occur at NNLO which are not present at NLO (while 10 new combinations occur comparing LO and NNLO).
-Based on the above parametrisation of the cross section in terms of coupling combinations, we have produced heat maps for slices of the coupling parameter space, for both the cross section and the $K$-factor (normalised to their SM values), where we varied the anomalous couplings in a range motivated by current constraints.
+Based on the above parametrisation of the cross section in terms of coupling combinations, we have produced heat maps for slices of the coupling-parameter space, for both the cross section and the $K$-factor (normalised to their SM values), where we varied the anomalous couplings in a range motivated by current constraints.
 The feature that the cross section is much more sensitive to variations of $\chhh$ and $\ctt$ than of $\cg$, found already at NLO, also can be seen at \nnloapp.
 Furthermore, we presented individual variations of couplings and compared them to the current best limit on the total cross section, which leads to the conclusion that simultaneous variations of all couplings are needed for a meaningful EFT analysis.
 We also provided the values for the $a_i$ coefficients at three different scale choices, thereby allowing fast and flexible studies of anomalous coupling variations at \nnloapp{} level.